-2.10.2 Unit Selection
+3.10.2 Unit Selection

 Users are free to choose any of the mass unit selection options, but should generally choose a unit whose magnitude is appropriate for the parameters of the RunSpec so that interpretation and processing of the output is easier.
-For example, selecting tons in the output for a run aggregated hourly may produce emissions of "zero" if emissions are less than one ton.
+For example, selecting tons in the output for a run aggregated hourly may produce emissions of zero if emissions are less than one ton.
 For most scenarios, grams should be selected to avoid these rounding losses.

-2.10.3 Activity Output
+3.10.3 Activity Output

 MOVES allows the user to select multiple activity output options.
 These options are distance traveled, population, starts, source hours, source hours idling, source hours operating, and source hours parked.
-For Inventory calculations, activity output is not required, but can provide a check on whether activity was properly entered in MOVES.
+For Inventory calculations, activity output is not required, but can provide a check on whether activity was properly entered in MOVES, and whether the monthly and daily VMT fractions are correctly allocating the annual VMT inputs down to the daily level.
 For Emission Rate calculations, distance and population are reported automatically, but the values in the output are intermediate steps in the rate calculation and do not represent the true activity.
 Users can refer to section 2.2.10.1.3 of the MOVES User Guide for instructions on selections that must be made to ensure the Activity Output is produced.

-2.10.4 Output Emission Detail
+3.10.4 Output Emission Detail

 This panel allows the user to select the amount of detail that will be provided in the output.
-Having MOVES provide more detail is useful as these results can later be aggregated by the user so that the output can be analyzed in a variety of ways.
-However, too much detail can lead to very large output tables and longer query execution in MySQL, so users should not select the most detail for all RunSpecs.
-It is up to users to determine exactly what output detail is needed and care should be taken ahead of time to determine where analysis will be focused in postprocessing.
+Selecting more detail is useful as these results can later be aggregated by the user so that the output can be analyzed in a variety of ways.
+However, too much detail can lead to very large output tables and longer query execution in MySQL.
+Thus, users must determine exactly what output detail is needed and care should be taken ahead of time to determine where analysis will be focused in post-processing.

 Output at the Hour level is recommended for Time unless the user is certain that emission results are not needed by time of day.
-As described in section 2.3, if the user only selected a single Type of Day because the user had a single Average Speed Distribution, then selecting any time period longer than the Portion of the Week would not be appropriate.
+As described in section 3.3, if the user only selected a single Type of Day in the Time Spans panel, then selecting any time period longer than the Portion of the Week would not be appropriate.